OmerAyman7107/Circuit-Simulator/README.md

 In the following sections we will discuss the these three in detail.

 ### Parser
-The netlist parser is a function that works by reading space separated variables and storing it to build the circuit data structure.
+The netlist parser is a function that works by reading space separated tokens and storing them to build the circuit data structure.
-Some compromises were made when reading sacle factors, they are not case sensitive and can only be single characters not like standard spice syntax the scaling factors are provided below to avoid confusion and errors when using the program:
+Some compromises were made when reading scale factors, they are case sensitive and can only be single characters.
+Unlike standard spice syntax, the scaling factors are provided below to avoid confusion and errors when using the program:
  - T -> E+12
  - G -> E+9
  - M -> E+6
- - k -> E+3
+ - K or k -> E+3
- - m -> E+-3
+ - m -> E-3
  - u -> E-6
  - n -> E-9
  - p -> E-12
  - f -> E-15

 ### Circuit data structure
-The circuit data structure is a class containing all the information and helper methods that the solver might need to solve the circuit, the circuit data structure stores the elements of the circuit and their positions in the circuit and their values, it also stores the number of nodes of the circuit and information about the mode of analysis.
-The circuit class also provides helper methods such as methods that build and update the modified nodal analysis matrix using element stamps, the element stamps may change according to the type of analysis like capacitors and inductors or diodes
+The circuit data structure is a class containing all the information and helper methods that the solver might need to solve the circuit, it stores the elements of the circuit and their positions in the circuit and their values, it also stores the number of nodes of the circuit and information about the mode of analysis.
+The circuit class also provides helper that build and update the modified nodal analysis matrix using element stamps, the element stamps may change according to the type of analysis like capacitors and inductors or diodes.

 ### Solver
-The solver class is used to solve the matrix by determining the mode of analysis and then solving the circuit by calling the circuit's data structure helper method that builds the modified nodal analysis matrix then solves it using Sparse LU factorization.
+The solver class is used to solve the matrix by determining the mode of analysis and then solving the circuit.
+To do this, it calls the circuit's helper method that builds the modified nodal analysis matrix then solves it using sparse LU factorization.

 ## Numerical methods
 This section discusses the numerical methods that were used in the program.

 ### Newton-Raphson method
-The Newton-Raphson method is an iterative method used to solve non-linear equations by linearizing around an initial guess then solving iterativly until the solution converges, it is used to linearize non-linear circuit elements and finding a linearized companion model to be replaced with the element then solve the system until the solution converges.
+The Newton-Raphson method is an iterative method used to solve nonlinear equations by linearizing around an initial guess then solving iterativly until the solution converges, it is used for linearizing nonlinear circuit elements and finding a linearized companion model to be replaced with the element then solve the system until the solution converges.

 ### Trapezoidal method
-The Trapezoidal method is a numerical integration method that approximates the area under the graph of the function as a trapezoid, this method can be used in transient analysis to derive a linear companion model for capacitors and inductors  to solve the system of differential equations iterativly at every time step
+The Trapezoidal method is a numerical integration method that approximates the area under the graph of the function as a trapezoid, this method can be used in transient analysis to derive a linear companion model for capacitors and inductors  to solve the system of differential equations iteratively at every time step.

 ### Sparse matrices
-Sparse matrices are matrices that are mostly populated with zeros, this property can be used to reduce the memory taken by large matrices and reduce the time taken to make some operation on it.
+Sparse matrices are matrices that are mostly populated with zeros, this property can be used to reduce the memory taken by large matrices and reduce the time taken to perform operations on it.